-The Chemical Education major offers an excellent preparation for teaching physical science in secondary schools, including chemistry, physics, earth science, biology, and mathematics.
+The chemical education major offers an excellent preparation for teaching physical science in secondary schools, including chemistry, physics, earth science, biology, and mathematics.

-The chemical education program is sufficiently intensive that students with this degree should be admissible as graduate students in chemistry, biochemistry, and teacher education programs at most universities.
+Students taking the minimal chemical education program may be admissible as graduate students in chemistry and biochemistry, but are better prepared for admission to teacher education programs at most universities.
+The ACS-Certified option will ensure admissibility to chemistry graduate programs.
 This program is also excellent preparation for students interested in a career in science writing.

-The program is basically a chemistry major with earth science and biochemistry as electives, combined with three courses from Education Studies.
+The program is basically a chemistry major with three courses in chemistry for educators and three courses from Education Studies.
+Requirements allow some work in earth science and biology or other sciences